eobrain/webhome/_posts/2021-01-02-almond-bread.md

 However this prototype had no UI (it had hardcoded parameters) so I needed to figure out how to put a UI on it.
 What I chose was a web app that operates as follows:

-1. The user opens a URL with the parameters encoded in the URL hash paramters.
+1. The user opens a URL with the parameters encoded in the URL hash parameters.
 2. The client JS decodes the parameters and sets the `src` attribute of the `<img>` tag to a URL that invokes the server JS.
 3. If the image file for these parameters has not already been generated, the